-The ISO shall attempt, whenever possible, to provide Curtailment Service Providers with day-ahead notice that it may activate the Emergency Demand Response Program.
-Providing day-ahead notice of possible activation does not commit the ISO to activate the Emergency Demand Response Program or to make payments.
-The ISO shall provide Curtailment Service Providers with at least two hours’ notice of its activation of the Emergency Demand Response Program.
-The notice shall specify the time at which the ISO requests that demand reductions begin and shall, whenever possible, specify when the need for demand reductions will end.
-The ISO may call Curtailment Services Providers to provide Load reduction as soon as possible in the event of a Real-Time Locational or statewide Operating Reserve shortage, emergency, or in response to a Transmission Owner request for assistance for Load relief purposes or as a result of a Local Reliability Rule.
+The ISO will, whenever possible, provide Curtailment Service Providers with day-ahead notice that it may deploy the Emergency Demand Response Program.
+Providing day-ahead notice of possible deployment does not commit the ISO to deploy the Emergency Demand Response Program or to make payments.
+The notice shall specify the time at which the ISO requests that Load reductions begin and shall, whenever possible, specify when the need for Load reductions will end.
+The ISO will also provide notice to Curtailment Service Providers of the deployment of the Emergency Demand Response Program at least two hours in advance of the start time specified to begin Load reductions, except that, when necessary, the ISO may immediately deploy the Emergency Demand Response Program without advance notice and call upon Curtailment Service Providers to provide Load reductions as soon as possible.22.7 Voluntariness Of Emergency Demand Response Program

-Curtailment Service Providers shall designate a contact person to receive the ISO’s notification.

-22.7 Voluntariness Of Emergency Demand Response Program

 Participation in the Emergency Demand Response Program shall be voluntary.
-The ISO shall not penalize Curtailment Service Providers that decline to take steps to reduce demand when the Emergency Demand Response Program is activated.
-Participation in the Emergency Demand Response Program shall not expand or reduce a Local Generator’s rights and obligations to buy or sell Energy into the wholesale Energy market.
-Special Case Resources that have not sold their capacity for the month shall be temporarily transferred to the Emergency Demand Response Program for such month until such time as their capacity is sold.
+The ISO shall not penalize Curtailment Service Providers that decline to take steps to reduce Load when the Emergency Demand Response Program is deployed.
+Special Case Resources that have not sold their capacity shall be temporarily transferred to the Emergency Demand Response Program for each month in which their capacity remains unsold.

 22.8 Metering

-Curtailment Service Providers shall provide sufficient hourly interval metering data, pursuant to ISO procedures, to allow verification of their demand reduction performance.
+Curtailment Service Providers shall provide sufficient hourly interval metering data, pursuant to ISO procedures, to allow verification of their Load reduction performance.

 22.9 Verification

-Curtailment Service Providers shall verify their demand reduction performance by providing interval metering data to the ISO within 75 days of their performance in the Emergency Demand Response Program.
-If a Curtailment Service Provider fails to provide the data within the 75 day period the ISO shall refuse to pay for that Curtailment Service Provider’s claimed demand reductions.
-All load reduction data are subject to audit by the NYISO.
+Curtailment Service Providers shall report their Load reduction performance data to the ISO in accordance with ISO Procedures on or before the 75th day after each deployment of the Emergency Demand Response Program.
+If the ISO does not receive timely performance data, the ISO shall refuse to pay for that Curtailment Service Provider’s claimed Load reductions.
+All Load reduction data are subject to audit by the ISO.
 If the ISO determines that it has made an erroneous payment to a Curtailment Service Provider it shall have the right to recover it either by reducing other payments to that Curtailment Service Provider or by any other lawful means.

 22.10 Payment